When something or someone is literally

 - On a related note, a lot of people in Classical Mythology were turned into constellations, the most famous being Orion.

-- In Hinduism, one interpretation of Vishnu's blue color is that he contains the entire universe within himself, and therefore resembles the night sky.
+- In Hindu Mythology, one interpretation of Vishnu's blue color is that he contains the entire universe within himself, and therefore resembles the night sky.

 - The Starborn◊ of Dungeons & Dragons.